Making a Malo-Lactic Starter Culture

 How to Create a Starter Culture

 Various media can be used for creation of a starter culture depending on available resources and technical capabilities.
-A good option is must or juice (grape, pear, or apple) diluted 1:1 with sterile water, adjusted to pH 4.0-4.5, with additions of nutrient (Wyeast Nutrient, or yeast extract).
-ML cultures have comlplex nutrient requirements and will not utilize synthetic sources of nitrogen found in DAP.
+Sterile juice (grape, pear, or apple) diluted 1:1 with sterile water is an excellent media.
+Additions of nutrient (Yeast Extract or other ML nutrient) and pH adjustment (4.0-4.5) will be beneficial.

 The starter should be sized to provide an inoculum that is 1 to 5% of the total volume of the batch.
 For example: A 1 gallon starter could inoculate up to a 100 gallon batch of wine.